frictionlessdata/website-old/guides/working-with-tabular-data-packages-in-python.md

 [the full Data Package standard](http://dataprotocols.org/data-packages/#metadata).

 {% highlight python %}
-print("The title of this Data Package is {} and the description for this dataset is {}".format(dp.metadata['title'],dp.metadata['description']))
-{% endhighlight %}

-In this case, the output will be:

-{% highlight bash %}
+print(dp.metadata['title'])
+> Standard and Poors (S&P) 500 Index Data including Dividend, Earnings and P/E Ratio

+print(dp.metadata['description'])
-> The title of this Data Package is Standard and Poors (S&P) 500 Index Data including Dividend, Earnings and P/E Ratio and the description for this dataset is S&P 500 index data including level, dividend, earnings and P/E ratio on a monthly basis since 1870.
+> S&P 500 index data including level, dividend, earnings and P/E ratio on a monthly basis since 1870.
 The S&P 500 (Standard and Poors 500) is a free-float, capitalization-weighted index of the top 500 publicly listed stocks in the US (top 500 by market cap).
 {% endhighlight %}

 ## Loading into an SQL database